kpomerleau/Dscienceclass/homework 1/README.md

-##1.
-Using Chipotle.tsv in the data subdirectory
+**1. Using Chipotle.tsv in the data subdirectory**

-	navated to the data subdirectory
+	navagated to the data subdirectory

 		`cd ~/documents/github/dat7/data`